AymanStarlight/color-palettes-app/README.md

 # **Changes**

-- Created the Palette Component
+- Created the Palette & ColorBox Components with basic styling